minprog/cs50x-1718-1819/practice/loopy/loopy.md

 Complete the program.
 The first step is to print `h` hashes in a row.
 Compile and test your program before continuing!

 ###Step 4:
-Now try write a program that prints `h` rows of `h` hashes.
+Try write a program that prints `h` rows of `h` hashes.
 The output should look something like this:

     #####